kobsio/kobs/docs/plugins/kiali.md

 | ----- | ---- | ----------- | -------- |
 | namespaces | []string | A list of namespaces for which the topology graph should be shown. | Yes |

+## Notification Options

+!!! note
+    The Kiali plugin can not be used to get a list of notifications.

 ## Usage

 The following example renders the Kiali topology graph for the `bookinfo` namespace on a Kiali dashboard in the example application.